adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 ## I. INTRODUCTION

-The vast majority of 3D object recognition methods [2] are typically based on hand-crafted local feature descriptors [3].
+대부분의 연구는 Handcrafted Local Feature 를 사용 하였따. `The vast majority of 3D object recognition methods [2] are typically based on hand-crafted local feature descriptors[3]. `

-These kinds of approaches rely on specific pipelines [4] consisting of a keypoint detection phase, followed by the computation of descriptors at those characteristic regions, finally they are classified to determine the possible object represented by those descriptors.
+기존 방식의 Pipe-line `These kinds of approaches rely on specific pipelines [4] consisting of `
+- a keypoint detection phase,
+- followed by the computation of descriptors at those characteristic regions,
+- finally they are classified to determine the possible object represented by those descriptors.

 That classification is performed by using distance metrics or machine learning algorithms, e.g., Support Vector Machines (SVMs) [5], random forests [6], or neural networks, which are trained with object datasets.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDUwMjcyNThdfQ==
+eyJoaXN0b3J5IjpbMTcwNzkyOTA5Ml19
 -->